Gabriel-Halaweh/CopyClipper/README.md

 Copy Clipper is a screen capture tool that enables users to select portions of their screen either via a lasso tool or a rectangular selection.
 The selected area is then processed to extract readable text using OCR (Optical Character Recognition), and the text is automatically copied to the clipboard.

 #### Dispclaimer
-* Easy OCR is not 100% accurate
+* Easy OCR is not 100% accurate.

 ## Features